adam-rumpf/aleks-stats/README.md

-# aleks-stats
+# ALEKS Stats

 Programs for gathering statistics from ALEKS cohort reports.
+For use by the Florida Poly Spring 2022 Placement Committee.